BrilliantPlugins/wp-geometa/readme.txt

 too if that's what you like better!).

 == Upgrade Notice ==

+= 0.3.1 =
+* This release brings support for stored spatial functions, a new button to rebuild the list of known spatial functions and support for https map tiles.

 = 0.3.0 =
 * Previous upgrades caused "Index Exists" type MySQL errors in certain